 But just because you, as a vegan, have the burden of proof to show how amazing your food can be, that doesn’t mean that you become a target for criticism or ridicule.
 Stand up for your beliefs, quietly and firmly.
 Don’t invite arguments, and ignore baiting.

-Having now spent decades as a vegetarian and then a vegan, I’ve rarely been hassled, always standing firm with delicious food and firm facts.
+Having now spent decades as a vegetarian and vegan, I’ve rarely been hassled, always standing firm with delicious food and firm facts.
 Going vegan as a family (or couple) is the ideal, but if that’s not going to happen, there are lots of ways to live in harmony.

 Photos: Top (sloppy joes): Hannah Kaminsky; Artichoke Pizza: Hannah Kaminsky; Spinach or Arugula Scrambled Tofu: Susan Voisin; grains and legumes in containers: Hannah Kaminsky; remaining photos: The Vegan Atlas